Welcome Back, O' Sleeping Dreamer

 Built a Design System

-While I was at LifeOmic, I built our design system called Chroma with a good friend, Doryan Algarra.
+While I was at LifeOmic, I built our Design System called Chroma with a good friend, Doryan Algarra.
 I initially built it in private, on our private Bitbucket (and eventually GitHub) to iron out some kinks, but eventually took it public on GitHub.
 You can find it today still on GitHub!.
 Chroma was used across all of the LifeOmic products to help designers and developers build web products quickly, with consistent UX.
-We focused on all the things you'd expect from a design system - consistent UI/UX, a11y standards, etc. I was really proud with it by the time I left, and was happy to see how great the adoption was.
-I learned a lot by taking a design system public - moreso less about code, but more how to convince people design systems are a good idea, how to get buy-in from upper management, etc. - I may write about this!
+We focused on all the things you'd expect from a Design System - consistent UI/UX, a11y standards, etc. I was really proud with it by the time I left, and was happy to see how great the adoption was.
+I learned a lot by taking a Design System public - moreso less about code, but more how to convince people Design Systems are a good idea, how to get buy-in from upper management, etc. - I may write about this!

 You can find out more here!